Screening and Assessment

 NTG and LuMind IDSC Foundation issued a report on cognitive impairment assessments of adults with neuroatypical and neurodivergent conditions

 The report, 'Examining Adults with Neuroatypical Conditions for MCI/Dementia During Cognitive Impairment Assessments: Report of the Neuroatypical Conditions Expert Consultative Panel' was developed jointly by the NTG and LuMind IDSC Foundation along with a specially composed Neuroatypical Conditions Expert Consultative Panel.
 The aim of the Report was to examine the barriers and special considerations to consider when adults with common neuroatypical (e.g., brain injury, intellectual disability, severe mental illness) and neurodivergent (e.g., autism spectrum disorders, cerebral palsy, sensory impairments) conditions are examined as part of the Annual Wellness Visit or other periodic assessments undertaken to determine whether the adults have a cognitive impairment potentially liked to a mild cognitive impairment (MCI) or dementia.
-The report was issued on February 3, 2022.
+The report was issued on February 3, 2022 and updated on June 27, 2022.
+[The update contains new information on hearing and some more recent source materials].

 Summary and Findings of NTG/LuMind report